SameeranB/tubestack/README.md

 * Every user can choose their keyword and can also change them at any time.
 * Backend syncs with YouTube every 20 seconds.
 * Video and Keyword storage is optimized for multiple users.
 Redundancy is minimum: `VideoData` is never repeated, the same `Keywords` are never stored more than once.
-* Uses RabbitMQ for celery task scheduling.
+* Uses Celery with RabbitMQ for task scheduling.
 Very Scalable.
 * Custom client wrapper for Google API Client.
 * Containerized Using Docker.
-* Automatic invalidation of quota-exceeded API tokens
+* Automatic invalidation of quota-exceeded API tokens.
+* Automatic switch to other active tokens if available.
 * Ability to add new tokens as an Admin
 * Ability to list all tokens.
 * Django Admin Panel comes configured with searching and filtering options.
 Find it at: `localhost:8000/admin`
+* The Admin Panel can also view all scheduled tasks(Find them at `http://localhost:8000/admin/django_celery_beat/periodictask/`), and their occurences(Find them at `http://localhost:8000/admin/django_celery_results/taskresult/`).

 ---